 - Combine your policies – A multi-policy discount is often offered to customers who insure their home and car with the same company.
 This could save you a few hundred dollars.
 For example, Mercury offers up to a 15% discount to customers who bundle their auto and home policies.

 - Think about insurance before buying your next car – When it comes to auto insurance, not all vehicles are created equally.
 A luxury sports car, for example, will cost more to insure than a standard four-door sedan.
-Check out Mercury’s list of most inexpensive vehicles to insure in California if you need a place to start.

 - Add safety features – Anti-lock brakes, crash-alert systems and alarm systems are examples of safety features that can help you qualify for a discount from your insurance provider.

 - Professional organization – Individuals in certain professions, such as education and engineering; or professional groups, such as members of university alumni associations, medical or bar associations, may qualify you for a group discount from their insurer.

 - Multi-car discount – You can qualify for a multi-car discount if your household owns or leases more than one car and insures them under the same policy.

 - Drive less – Carpool.
 Bike.
 Use public transportation.
 Do anything you can to reduce the amount you drive.
 Insurance companies commonly look at the number of miles you drive when determining premiums.
 Plus, when you drive less your risk of getting into an accident will also go down…and this will help qualify you for the good driver discount.

 - Maintain good grades – Young drivers typically pay more for insurance, however, some insurance companies, like Mercury, offer a good student discount to high school and college students maintaining a 3.0 GPA or higher.